What is your IQ, and is it important?

 It is supposed to represent your "intelligence," but as you see in this discussion, intelligence is much more than a measurement from a test.

 The common "IQ value" is obtained by taking the number of correctly answered questions in an IQ test and multiplying it by a "correction-value," - taking your age into account and the duration of the test.
 The final result is your "IQ Score" or "IQ."

 A value of "100" indicates an "average" person and applies to about 75% of the population.
 A score above "100" indicates an "above average person" and "below 100" is obvious.

 If you have ever done one of these tests, you will find they consist of unusual questions and/or diagrams that you will rarely encounter in everyday life.
 Diagrams such as boxes, squares and triangles with shading etc are required to be placed in a particular order or letters such as SMTWTFS need to be interpreted.

-If you have not seen these type of questions, you may have difficulty in providing the answers.
+If you have not seen these type of questions, you may have difficulty in producing answers.
 That's object of the test.
 It is designed to test your "intelligence" by solving a problem that is new to you.

 However, if you attempt a number of these tests, your score will improve as you will become aware of how to answer the questions.
 That's why some bright students obtain a high score.
-They are already aware of the type of questions in the tests.
+They are already aware of the type of questions in a test.

-Obviously this type of testing is not accurate and no-one should put any emphasis on the result as the number of questions in them is too small to generate any meaningful result.
+Obviously this type of test is not accurate and no-one should put any emphasis on the result as the number of questions is too small to generate any meaningful result.

 I am not in favor of IQ tests or anything that tries to produce a value for "intelligence" but since the internet has a number of sites covering this topic, it is interesting to talk about it.